 My name is Nyasa Hickey.
-I am the supervising attorney of the Padilla Unit and Youth and Communities Project at Brooklyn Defender Services (BDS).
+I am a Supervising Attorney of the Immigration Practice at Brooklyn Defender Services (BDS).
 I thank the City Council for this opportunity to testify about the impact of increased immigration enforcement and the need for significantly increased funding in order to meet the needs of the communities we serve.

-BDS is the largest legal services provider in Brooklyn, representing nearly 40,000 low-income New Yorkers each year who are arrested, charged with abuse or neglect of their children or face deportation.
-Since 2009, BDS has counseled, advised or represented more than 7,500 immigrant clients.
-In 2016 alone, we handled more than 1500 immigration matters across a full spectrum of services.
-Our immigration practice is composed of 17 full-time immigration attorneys, two law graduates, five paralegals accredited by the Board of Immigration Appeals, one full-time and one part time social worker, two legal assistants and two Immigrant Justice Corp Legal Fellows representing more than 1,000 immigrant New Yorkers every year.
+BDS is a full-service public defender office in Brooklyn, representing nearly 35,000 low-income New Yorkers each year who are arrested, charged with abuse or neglect of their children or face deportation.
+Since 2009, BDS has counseled, advised or represented more than 10,000 immigrant clients.
+Our immigration practice is composed of 27 full-time immigration attorneys, one law graduate, five paralegals accredited by the Board of Immigration Appeals, two social workers, five legal assistants and three Immigrant Justice Corp Legal Fellows representing more than 1,000 immigrant New Yorkers every year.
 We are a Board of Immigration Appeals-recognized legal service provider.